 How to do the Seceda hike

-I love a good cable car, and this Seceda hike starts with one!
+I love a good cable car, and this Seceda hike starts with with incredible views from one!
 The Col Raiser Cable Car has stunning views of the Dolomites mountain range and passes over grazing pastures.
-Alternatively, you could hike up, though I wouldn’t recommend this, as the views from the cable car are fab and it’s quite a steep hike up.
+Alternatively, you could hike up, though I wouldn’t recommend this, as the views from the cable car are fabulous and it’s quite a steep hike up.

 Cable Car information